mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-Now, the log shows that the `takeABreak` coroutine had the chance to execute, even if the `workingConsciousness` runs forever and the parallelism is limited to a single thread:
+Now, the log shows that the `takeABreak` coroutine had the chance to execute, even if the `workingConsciousness` runs forever and we have a single thread:

 ```text
 09:02:49.302 [main] INFO CoroutinesPlayground - Starting the morning routine